Find similar products:

 Children and adolescents of 12 to 17 years

-Children and adolescents can follow the same method as adults, however they should not use NRT for longer than 12 weeks without asking for help and advice from a pharmacist, nurse or doctor.
+Children and adolescents should follow the guide to stopping immediately, however they should not use NRT for longer than 12 weeks.

 If you use too many sprays: You may get the following symptoms – nausea, vomiting, increased salivation, pain in your stomach, diarrhoea, sweating, headache, dizziness, hearing disturbance, weakness.